Initialize Your KeepKey

 You have completed the initialization process.
 Remember to store your recovery card in a secure location.
 You're now ready to send and receive transactions with KeepKey.
-Once you're ready to send bitcoin to your KeepKey, click here for instructions.
+Once you're ready to send digital assets to your KeepKey, click here for instructions.

 What is the purpose of the initialization process?